technicaltitch/pipelines/docs/developers/external.md

-You will also want to set the `timeout` appropriately to ensure that you are not having to frequently download data from the KoboToolbox server it it has not changed.
+You will also want to set the `timeout` appropriately to ensure that you are not having to frequently download data from the KoboToolbox server if it has not changed.

 Typically, you will
 want to specify a `section` as well.
 If not, you will be given a dataframe